 Employees must complete a Spouse/Dependent Application for Tuition Waiver form and return it to HR in order to be eligible for this benefit.

-Employees have access to athletic facilities provided locally at a rate to be determined annually by the university.
-Employees also have the right to use the university’s athletic facilities at the Waterloo campus upon payment of an annual fee determined annually by the university.
-These two arrangements are exclusive of each other and payment for one will not be applicable for both facilities.
-Both fees are subject to change.
-For more information, please visit the Laurier Athletics website.
+Employees have access to athletic facilities provided locally at a rate to be determined annually by the University.
+Employees on the Brantford Campus have the right to use the Laurier Brantford YMCA.
+For more information, please visit the Athletics and Recreation website.